HarshaPoda/ChirpIt/README.md

 # ChirpIt
-This is the initial repo for ChirpIt - A blogging site
+This is the initial repo for ChirpIt - A blogging site re-envisioned